Seven-112/museum-search/README.md

 Multi-container application providing a UI and GraphQL API to search museum names and locations.

 You can filter the search results in the list and map UI using a keyword search.
-You can zoom in on the map to get museum counts by more precise areas and see labeled pins on the map for individual museums.
+Zoom in on the map to get museum counts by more precise areas and see labeled pins on the map for individual museums.

 ![Screenshot](/docs/screenshot.png)

+## Stack

+This application runs on a multi-container stack including:

+* Front-end: My TypeScript/React application with a list+map UI using [react-apollo](https://github.com/apollographql/react-apollo) to query the back-end.
+* Back-end: My TypeScript/Node.js application using [apollo-server](https://github.com/apollographql/apollo-server) to provide a GraphQL API for searching museums.
+* ElasticSearch: A third-party search engine I use to search+filter museums by keyword and geospatial criteria.

 ## To launch: